GetDKAN/dkan/docs/admin/managing_existing_content.rst

 Find content
 ---------------

-Your Granicus Open Data site may have hundreds, or even thousands, of pieces of content from Resources to Data Stories; and as a Site Manager you'll have access to every piece of content.
+Your DKAN site may have hundreds, or even thousands, of pieces of content from Resources to Data Stories; and as a Site Manager you'll have access to every piece of content.
 You can sift through the content and use filters on the Content main page to find content effectively.
 Filters help narrow your search by a set of criteria.
 On the Content main page, there are two types of filters to narrow the results: status and type.

 Status
   Choose from the status drop-down menu to show content that fits a specific status, like published or unpublished.
 The other options on this list, like promoted and sticky, are not typically used.
 Type
-  The type of content includes all the content types that may be added to your Granicus Open Data site.
+  The type of content includes all the content types that may be added to your DKAN site.
 Choose from the type drop-down menu to select the content type to show only content that fits the specific type, like Resource or Data Story.

 .. image:: ../images/site_manager_playbook/managing_existing_content/content_status_dropdown.png
    :alt: content search by status dropdown options